 And if you teach, get this coverage immediately.
 An injury to a student is the last thing that anyone wants to consider, but in that circumstance you can be held responsible.

-Since this is a solo operation, I don’t have anyone I pay but I do shamelessly ask friends to move my gear.
+Since this is a solo operation, I don’t have anyone I pay but I do shamelessly spam my Facebook friends to usher my shows.
 Done under duress or not, that’s still considered volunteering.
 Do them a favor.
 Volunteer Accident

-I don’t have any musicians, but I do pay my marketing manager.
+I don’t have any dancers, but I do pay my marketing manager.
 Nice work!
 Workers' Compensation